Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Related work

-In contrast, works such as those in~\cite{luo2023learningtnnls, luo2023grounded, li2023locate} explore non-robot-centric visibility.
-Early efforts focused on acquiring affordances using fully supervised methods requiring per-pixel labeling, leading to substantial data acquisition costs~\cite{luo2023grounded, luo2023leverage, chuang2018learning}.
-Diverging from this, recent studies~\cite{luo2023learningtnnls, li2023locate, nagarajan2019grounded} have begun exploring weakly supervised approaches for obtaining affordance information, leveraging perspectives from human-object interactions in images~\cite{li2023locate} or videos~\cite{luo2023learningtnnls} to transfer interaction cues to object-only views for affordance supervision.
-LOCATE~\cite{li2023locate} supervises egocentric images by aggregating features from exocentric images into compact prototypes (human, object part, and the background), identifying matching object parts within images.
-Luo~\textit{et al.}~\cite{luo2023learningtnnls} harness affordance areas by analyzing hand positions and motions in interaction videos, enabling the supervision of images featuring objects alone.
-However, tool use necessitates a combination of dexterous manipulation and functional part affordance understanding, so we integrate weakly supervised affordances with the generation of dexterous coarse gestures.
-Our approach not only learns affordance localization from hand-object interactions but also grasping gestures, laying the groundwork for subsequent tool use.
+Tool use, however, demands a combination of dexterous manipulation and functional part affordance understanding.
+To address this, we integrate weakly supervised affordance learning with the generation of dexterous coarse gestures.
+Our approach not only learns affordance localization from hand-object interactions but also predicts grasping gestures, laying the groundwork for practical tool use.